Hodge theory of Kloosterman connections: L -functions

-In \cite{Broadhurst17} based on the numerical data, it is conjectured that $a+r = \flr{\sfrac{k}{6}}$, the exponent of $3$ in~$\cond_k'$.
+Based on the numerical data, the equality $a+r = \flr{\sfrac{k}{6}}$, which is also the exponent of $3$ in~$\cond_k'$, is conjectured in \cite{Broadhurst17}.
 It is further conjectured that $w'' = (-1)^{v''}$ with $v'' = \flr{\sfrac{k}{8}}$.
-One possible structure fitting these data would be that $V_{k,\ell}$ is tamely ramified at $2$ and that the associated Weil--Deligne representation is unramified with reciprocal characteristic polynomial of Frobenius
+One possible structure fitting these data would be that $V_{k,\ell}$ is tamely ramified at $2$, that the inertia group acts trivially on the associated Weil-Deligne representation, and that the reciprocal characteristic polynomial of Frobenius is

-of degree $\frac{k-2}{2}-\delta_{4\ZZ}(k)-\flr{\frac{k}{6}},$ where $b_k$ and $M_k$ are defined in \eqref{eq:Z_k_2_T}. \end{remark}
+of degree $\psfrac{k-2}{2}-\delta_{4\ZZ}(k)-\flr{\sfrac{k}{6}},$ where $b_k$ and $M_k(2; T)$ are defined in \eqref{eq:Z_k_2_T}. \end{remark}